 Can you buy Hilton Diamond status?

 You can essentially "buy" Diamond status by getting the right Hilton Honors credit card.
-The Hilton Honors American Express Aspire Card has a $450 annual fee and comes with complimentary Diamond status (enrollment required).
+The Hilton Honors Aspire Card from American Express has a $450 annual fee and comes with complimentary Diamond status (enrollment required).
 The Hilton Honors American Express Surpass® Card has an annual fee of $95 and comes with complimentary Gold status — however, if you spend $40,000 in eligible purchases on the card, you get Diamond status the following year (enrollment required).

 Do Hilton reward nights count toward status?